alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 together users and advertisers.
 The buzzword *platform* is now ubiquitous for describing social media, but I think it's imperative to use the more accurate (and honest) term *marketplace*.
-A platform like Facebook does nothing more than mach advertisers to users - it's not an oversimplification; rather, it's the exact truth.
+A platform like Facebook does nothing more than mach users to advertisers - it's not an oversimplification; in fact, it's the exact truth.
 So marketplace is the word that I'll use from now on.

 The profitability of Facebook indicates that it has succeeded in doing the three things that Roth pointed out (which I quoted above).
-There's definitely thickness, in terms of a large number of users and advertisers.
+There's definitely thickness, given the large number of users and advertisers.
 Facebook has convinced users to honestly divulge a huge amount of private and sensitive information about themselves, so that highly targeted adverts can be displayed to each user.
 The speed and scale of Facebook's infrastructure have clearly removed any kind of congestion from the marketplace, at least as far as advertisers are concerned.
-I'll also include LinkedIn and Twitter as same sort of marketplaces, even though they focus on different aspects of each user.
+I'll include LinkedIn and Twitter as same sort of marketplaces, even though they focus on different aspects of each user.

 ## Failures of social media

-Now, here's an interesting question: if social media marketplaces are so highly profitable, they must surely be successful?
+Now, here's an interesting question: if social media marketplaces are so highly profitable, they must surely be functioning beneficially for all involved?
 Not necessarily.
-I think companies like Facebook have *coerced* users into honestly divulging their private information in exchange for free storage and messaging.
+I think companies like Facebook have *coerced* users into honestly divulging their private information in exchange for free storage and communication services.
 Most users have no idea that it's the advertisers in these marketplaces who get to choose exactly what they want.
 So it only appears as though social media marketplaces are *safe* for both users and advertisers, in terms of the definition provided by Roth earlier.
-However, I think we learned during 2018 that social media marketplaces are evidently *unsafe* for users, because of the enormous violations of privacy and trust perpetrated by the middlemen involved (e.g., Facebook).
+Unfortunately we learned during 2018 that social media marketplaces are evidently *unsafe* for users, because of the enormous violations of privacy and trust perpetrated by the middlemen involved (e.g., Facebook).

 Unsafe marketplaces can lead to a counter-intuitive form of congestion that Roth discusses in his book and papers.
 In the context of social media, I think